 Civil society actors have an important role to play in ensuring that democratic principles are upheld around the world to protect and preserve fundamental rights.
 The coronavirus pandemic has inevitably impacted all aspects of social, economic and political life.
 These challenging times have introduced significant new hurdles for electoral integrity, and governments across the world have been trying to navigate how to hold safe and accessible elections.
 Civil society and international organisations have equally been supporting these efforts to ensure that free, fair, safe and accessible elections are a reality during the time of COVID and beyond.

 This short and digestible guide highlights the most critical aspects to address protecting the franchise and protecting the integrity of the information environment.
 It includes a directory of analysis, research and case studies compiled throughout the year.
-The guidance is globally relevant, and can serve as a starting point for civil society actors to address issues impacting on electoral integrity, and to preserve and protect democratic institutions.
+The guidance is globally relevant and can serve as a starting point for civil society actors to address issues impacting electoral integrity and to preserve and protect democratic institutions.

 The guidelines are endorsed by:

 - The International Institute for Democracy and Electoral Assistance (IDEA)

 - The National Democratic Institute